College Capers: Characters

 In the film, the characters are all animals—pigs, dogs, mice, etc.—that attend the college.
 There is also the hippo, who loses the game of American football.
-Milton and Rita Mouse do not appear in this cartoon due to a lawsuit agreement with Disney that Van Beuren would no longer use the characters.
+Milton Mouse and Rita Mouse do not appear in this cartoon due to a lawsuit agreement with Disney that Van Beuren would no longer use the characters.

 Reception

 College Capers received positive reviews from the cinema magazines at that time.
-Film Daily said the film was "unusually good" and said the film had "laughable gags".
-Whilst the Motion Picture Herald said the film was "just fair".
+Film Daily said the film was "unusually good" and said the film had "laughable gags", while the Motion Picture Herald said the film was "just fair".